 - How it is different from native mobile development?

-- And what other alternatives you can take into consideration and when?
+- And what other alternatives you can take into consideration?

-I'm going also to talk about where you can find Ionic 2+ jobs and Ionic 2+ resources or developers.
+We're going also to talk about where you can find Ionic 3 jobs and Ionic 3 resources or developers.

-I'm going also to cover some frequently asked questions about Ionic 2+, TypeScript and Angular 2+, Ionic 2 pros and cons etc.
+We're also going to cover some frequently asked questions about Ionic 3, TypeScript and Angular, Ionic 3 pros and cons etc.

-I'm really pleased and exited to teach you about this technology and I hope you are existed to know everything about Ionic 2+ and that you find this article helpful with all resources I'm going to to recommend.
-But please you can also help me by any type of feedback, using the comments box below, either it's related to my recommended resources, maybe you have stumbled upon better books, screen casts or free resources and tutorials on the web, or any type of errors.
+We're really pleased and exited to teach you about this technology and we hope you are exited to know everything about Ionic 3 and that you find this article helpful with all resources we're going to recommend.
+But please you can also help us by any type of feedback, using the comments box below, either if it's related to the recommended resources, maybe you have stumbled upon better books, screen casts or free resources and tutorials on the web, or any type of errors.
 Please don't hesitate to send your feedback by comment or email.
-After all, we are all here to learn something new that can add value to our skills.
+After all, we are all here to learn something new, that can add value to our skills.

-I'm going to honestly provide you with accurate information and best recommended material to learn Ionic 2+ based on my own experience but nothing is perfect, so your feedback will be helpful and appreciated either for me or other people who are still in their first steps to learn how to build hybrid mobile apps using web technologies, particularly Ionic 2+.
+We're going to honestly provide you with accurate information and best recommended material to learn Ionic 3 based on our own experience but nothing is perfect, so your feedback will be helpful and appreciated either for us or other people who are still in their first steps to learn how to build hybrid mobile apps using web technologies, particularly Ionic 3.

-Now lets begin with our introduction to Ionic 2+ and hybrid apps.
+Now let's begin with our introduction to Ionic 3 and hybrid apps.

 What is Hybrid Mobile Development?

-Ionic 2+ is based on Apache Cordova so what is Cordova and what it does?
+Ionic 3 (and its previous versions) is based on Apache Cordova (future versions will use Capacitor by default but will also support Cordova) so what is Cordova and what it does?